GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/ex2_gnirsxd_SXD111mm_cmdline.rst

 +--------------+------------------------------+----------------------------+

-The primitive used to `combineSlices` is generic, which means that it knows about extensions, not about "Orders".
+The primitive used by the recipe to ``combineSlices`` is generic, which means that it knows about extensions, not about "Orders".
 The **Orders 3 to 8 are stored in extensions 1 to 6, respectively**.
 This is the index scale we have to use.
 It is not the most elegant solution, but for now, it works.